 Where the Blood Comes From

-- Autologous blood donation.
+- Autologous (ah-TOL-uh-gus) blood donation.
 Sometimes, when people know in advance that they are going to need a transfusion (for a planned surgery, for example), they may donate their own blood beforehand.
-In general, kids don't donate their own blood until they are over age 12.
+There's no age requirement, but in general, kids don't donate their blood for their own use until they're over age 12.

 - Directed donation.
 This is when a family member or friend with a compatible blood type donates blood specifically for use by a designated patient.

-The risk of contracting a disease like HIV or hepatitis is extremely low in the United States today because of very stringent blood screening.
-Also, the needles and other equipment used are sterile and they're used only on one person and then thrown away.
+The risk of getting a disease like HIV or hepatitis through a transfusion is extremely low in the United States today because of very stringent blood screening.
+Also, the needles and other equipment used are sterile, and are used only on one person and then thrown away in special containers.

 Preparing for a Blood Transfusion

 If your child needs a blood transfusion, the doctor will speak with you about the procedure.
 If you have questions, be sure to ask.
-When you feel comfortable with the information and your questions have been fully answered, you'll be asked to sign an informed consent form, stating that you understand the procedure and its risks, and give your permission for your child to have the blood transfusion.
+When you feel comfortable with the information and your questions have been fully answered, you'll be asked to sign an informed consent form.
+This form states that you understand the procedure and its risks, and give your permission for your child to have the blood transfusion.

-If the situation is not a life-threatening emergency, two tests will be performed:
+If the situation is not a life-threatening emergency, two tests will be done before the transfusion: